Autónoma Academy

 CALENDAR: March 5 to June 18, 2025

-OPENING HOURS: Wednesdays from 9:00 am to 1:00 pm (daytime) or from 6:30 pm to 10:30 pm (after work)
+SCHEDULE: Wednesdays from 9:00 AM to 1:00 PM (daytime) or from 6:30 PM to 10:30 PM (after-work hours)

 CURRICULUM PLAN

-• Transformations imposed by colonial growth and governance models
+• Transformations imposed by colonial growth and governance models.

-• Development and governance models in Africa during the Cold War period
+• Development and governance models in Africa during the Cold War period.

-• The expansion of new wars and radicalism in the second decade of the 21st century
+• The expansion of new wars and radicalism in the second decade of the 21st century.

-• The transition from the second to the third decade of the 21st century: problems and challenges in perspective
+• The transition from the second to the third decade of the 21st century: problems and challenges in perspective.

-• “The difficult compromise between “African unity”, diversity of interests and geopolitics”?
+• The difficult compromise between “African unity,” diverse interests, and geopolitics?

-• From “emerging economies” type industrialization to models of openness and regional integration
+• From “emerging economies” type industrialization to models of regional openness and integration.

 • Demographic issues and environmental challenges

-The courses are taught in person at the Universidade Autónoma de Lisboa (UAL).
-Participants have access to thematic conferences organized by the IDN and/or UAL.
+The courses are taught in person at the Autonomous University of Lisbon (UAL).
+Participants have access to thematic conferences organized by IDN and/or UAL.

-GUEST SPEAKERS
+INVITED SPEAKERS

 Álvaro Rosa, ISCTE